Exchanges

 Straddle

-Buy a call and a put at the same strike to profit from a big move in either direction.
+Buy a call and a put at the same strike to profit from a big move either way.
 Useful around catalysts like a CPI print or an ETF decision.
 You need a large move to beat both premiums.

 Bull call spread

 Buy a call and sell a higher-strike call to cut your cost.
-Both your maximum gain and maximum loss are fixed and known up front, which makes it a calmer way to play a moderate rise.
+Both max gain and max loss are fixed up front — a calmer way to play a moderate rise.

 Say BTC trades at $100,000 and you buy one call for a $1,200 premium.
-At a typical 0.03% maker fee on the underlying, the open fee is about $30, but the 12.5%-of-premium cap kicks in and limits it to roughly $150 on each side.
-Always check both the headline rate and that premium cap before sizing up, and on low-fee platforms the difference compounds fast.
+At 0.03% maker on the underlying, the open fee is about $30 — well under the 12.5%-of-premium cap of ~$150.
+Always check both the headline rate and that premium cap before sizing up; on low-fee venues the difference compounds fast.

 Using a long call on Bybit (USDC-settled) as the worked example.

 Sign up, complete KYC, and deposit USDC.
-Start with an amount you’re fully prepared to lose, because a bought option can expire worthless.
+Start with an amount you’re fully prepared to lose — a bought option can expire worthless.

 Expecting a rise?
 Choose a call.
 Pick an expiry far enough out that your thesis has time to play out, since time decay (theta) eats premium as expiry nears.